cosmos/sdk-tutorials/academy/xl-cosmjs/first-steps.md

 import { StargateClient, SigningStargateClient } from "@cosmjs/stargate"
 ```

-You can use VSCode's auto-complete to assist you this time again.
+You can again use VSCode's auto-complete to assist you.
 When you instantiate this new client, you need to pass it a **signer**, implementing the `OfflineDirectSigner` interface.
 And this signer needs access to Alice's **private key** in one way or another.
-In the current situation you are going to use Alice's saved mnemonic.
+There are several ways to accomplish this.
+In this example, you are going to use Alice's saved mnemonic.

 You need to load the mnemonic as text in your code so add this import: